Contributors

-- Often, business analysts haven’t developed the right competencies to successfully execute requirements gathering processes, even when they are in place.
+- Often, business analysts (BAs), or the role tasked with business analysis or requirements management, haven’t developed the right competencies to successfully execute and add value.

 Our Advice